smirki/Oracle-of-Hope/README.md

 #### Resources:

 - SOLs - Obtained by Solar Panels or Harvesting Solar energy
+    - Used for obtaining power to operate machinery
 - Iron Ore - Obained by mining with builders, Miner
 - Copper Ore - Obained by mining with builders, Miners
 - Limestone - Obained by mining with builders, Miners